charliexchen/Ant-IRL/README.md

  <img src="https://github.com/charliexchen/Ant-IRL/blob/main/Assets/readme_assets/act_loss.png" width="300" />
  <img src="https://github.com/charliexchen/Ant-IRL/blob/main/Assets/readme_assets/episodic_reward.png" width="300" />
 </p>
-<p align="center"><i> <sub>Left: loss function at each episode of the value critic.
+<p align="center"><i> <sub>Fig 1: loss function at each episode of the value critic.
 Given AAC is on-policy, we can expect this value to not go down as long as the policy has not converged.
-Middle: objective of the actor policy.
+Fig 2: objective of the actor policy.
 This is the log-likelihood scaled advantage, and so we expect it to go up as the agent improves.
-Right: Episodic cumulative reward -- the agent is moving faster as the policy improves.</sub></i> </p>
+Fig 3: Episodic cumulative reward -- the agent is moving faster as the policy improves.</sub></i> </p>
 Some best practices:
 * Normalise the input and ouput of the NNs so the values across the layers are of similar magnitude
 * Offline training/hyperparameter tuning uses train/dev/test sets to prevent overfitting